 It is not recommended to use a covered call strategy if you expect a substantial appreciation of the underlying asset because your profits are locked to the strike price of the call option.
 At the same time, if the price of the underlying asset significantly declines, the premium from the sale of the call will now cover only a small portion of the losses.

 Sharpen your Excel skills with our Free Excel Crash Course.

+Here’s a simple example of a covered call strategy.
 You’ve decided to purchase 100 shares of ABC Corp. for $100 per share.
-You believe that the stock market will not experience significant volatility in the nearest future.
+You believe that the stock market will not experience significant volatility in the near future.
 You also predict that the share price of ABC Corp. will grow to $105 in the next six months.